What is the Heckety Heck is Astaxanthin?

 Often courtesy of the free radicals I mentioned earlier, which can wreak havoc on our cells.

-Astaxanthin’s been called the “king of the carotenoids.”
-It’s been shown to assist to increase the collagen content of the skin, facilitating the skin’s natural self-repair.
+Astaxanthin has been called the “king of the carotenoids.”
+It’s been shown to increase the collagen content of the skin, facilitating the skin’s natural self-repair.

 It really is a super antioxidant, protecting you inside and out.

-Our USDA organic astaxanthin comes from living microalgae, but there are synthetic versions on the market, which are derived from petrochemicals.
+Our USDA organic astaxanthin comes from living microalgae, but there are synthetic versions on the market derived from petrochemicals.
 To obtain their reddish color, farmed salmon are fed synthetic astaxanthin.

-From raw material to end product, we go to great lengths to ensure that our pure microalgae-derived astaxanthin is produced in a natural way, just as nature has been doing for the past 1.5 billion years.
-Our source has pioneered the knowledge and expertise needed to cultivate microalgae in a patented, eco-friendly closed system free of contaminants and toxins.
-Using the desert’s sunlight, our manufacturing process is completely sustainable, relying on power generated in a solar panel farm and our own water recycling platform.
+From raw material to end product, we go to great lengths to ensure that our pure microalgae-derived astaxanthin is produced naturally, just as nature has been doing for the past 1.5 billion years.
+Our source has pioneered the knowledge and expertise to cultivate microalgae in a patented, eco-friendly, closed system free of contaminants and toxins.
+Using the desert’s sunlight, our manufacturing process is completely sustainable, relying on power generated in a solar panel farm and our water recycling platform.
 Our microalgae cultivation displaces no crops, utilizes carbon dioxide, and creates only oxygen as waste.
 It is a genuine ecological crop.

 A Skeptic Changes His Mind

-When I was introducing my astaxanthin skin serum to my friend Jennifer, she brought some home for her husband, who worries about skin cancer.
+When I introduced my astaxanthin skin serum to my friend Jennifer, she brought some home for her husband, who worries about skin cancer.

 He read the ingredients on the label and frowned.